-You should always have a frank conversation with your vet about CBD use, especially if your pooch is taking other medications.
-CBD is an over-the-counter supplement that doesn’t require a prescription, but it still can interfere with the way your dog’s system processes other medications.
+You should always have a frank conversation with your vet about CBD use, especially if your pooch takes other medications.
+CBD is an over-the-counter supplement that doesn’t require a prescription, but it still can interfere with how your dog’s system processes other medications.
 Specifically, CBD can temporarily inhibit cytochrome P450 enzymes in the liver, which are critical for metabolizing many medications your senior dog might be taking.

 Choose a Quality CBD Product

 Like everything else we buy, CBD products are not all equal.
-The FDA does not regulate CBD, so you will find a wide range of products on the market.
+The FDA does not regulate CBD, so many products are on the market.
 You want to give only quality products to your furry friend.
-Look for CBD products that are formulated by a licensed veterinarian specifically for dogs.
+Look for CBD products formulated by a licensed veterinarian specifically for dogs.
 CBD oils that people use can be dangerous to dogs, especially when other ingredients are added to the product.

 Another good rule of thumb is to look on a product’s website or ask for its “certificate of analysis (COA).”
-A COA shows you exactly what is in the CBD product and it also offers details about third-party lab testing.
-Avoid products that have pesticides or heavy metals and use the COA to ensure the product is the same quality as what is advertised.
-At Okoa Pet we are relentless about quality control, and post all of our COAs on our site.
+A COA shows you precisely what is in the CBD product and details third-party lab testing.
+Avoid products with pesticides or heavy metals and use the COA to ensure the product is the same quality as advertised.
+At Okoa Pet, we are relentless about quality control and post all our COAs on our site.

 Choose Broad-Spectrum CBD Oil

-Research regarding dogs and THC (the psychoactive compound responsible for getting people high) is non-existent, and experts warn that THC could be harmful to dogs.
-You should avoid full-spectrum CBD that contains THC, but you can choose to buy broad-spectrum oil.
-Broad-spectrum oil does not have THC, but it does have many of the other cannabinoids found in the cannabis plant.
+Research regarding dogs and THC (the psychoactive compound responsible for getting people high) is non-existent, and experts warn that THC could harm dogs.
+You should avoid full-spectrum CBD containing THC, but you can buy broad-spectrum oil.
+Broad-spectrum oil does not have THC, but it has many other cannabinoids found in the cannabis plant.
 A growing body of research suggests that all cannabinoids work together to support many of the benefits listed above because of a phenomenon called the entourage effect.
-When you give your pup broad-spectrum CBD oil they may also benefit from the entourage effect.
+When you give your pup broad-spectrum CBD oil, they may also benefit from the entourage effect.